 At TDC Pest Control, we are specialist in insect control, however it is worth knowing a few things about some of the insect pests we treat, so that they are easier to identify when you talk to one of TDC Pest Controls friendly advisers.
 You might also appreciate some pre-treatment information that may be relevant to a particular pest.

-Bees, Wasps and Hornets, what’s the difference?
-Honey Bees
+Honey Bees, Bees, Wasps and Hornets - what's the difference?

 Honey bees have fluffy heads and smooth lower body.
 The honey bee is black-yellow/orange and will build their nests anywhere.